CS131-TA-team/UCLA_CS131_CodeHelp/OCaml/hw1/readme.md

 ## About this hint (and all the future hint code in CS131)
 * It is **NOT MANDATORY** to use hint code, we encourage independent thinking.
 * Don't take us wrong, hint code is not something you use to translate into your solution.
-Try to design your own solution first, and get some inspirations from hint code whenever get stucked.
+    * Try to design your own solution first, and get some inspirations from hint code whenever get stucked.
+* Solving HW1 independently will be super helpful when you move on to HW2.
+    * HW2 is much harder than & closely related to HW1, and is widely-known as the hardest homework in CS131.
+Working on HW1 independently will increase your chance of survival in HW2, and the rest of this course.
+    * Many students decided to drop after the deadline of HW2.

 ## OCaml Starter Resource
 * [The Official Website](https://ocaml.org/)